Ratio and Root Tests: Chapter Study Guide

 - Ratio Test: A test that evaluates the limit of the absolute ratio of consecutive terms to determine convergence rates relative to a geometric series.

-- Root Test: A test that evaluates the n-th root of the absolute value of the n-th term to determine convergence rates.
+- Root Test: A test that evaluates the -th term to determine convergence rates.

 - Inconclusive Result: A scenario where a specific test provides no definitive answer about convergence or divergence, requiring a different test to be applied.